Interconnected Automation Systems (IAS)

 Latest publications

-A direct model predictive torque control approach to meet torque and loss objectives simultaneously in permanent magnet synchronous motor applications
+Continuous-control-set model predictive control with integrated modulator in permanent magnet synchronous motor applications

-A direct model predictive torque control approach to meet torque and loss objectives simultaneously in permanent magnet synchronous motor applications
+Continuous-control-set model predictive control with integrated modulator in permanent magnet synchronous motor applications

 Sensitivity analysis of a permanent magnet temperature observer for PM synchronous machines using the monte carlo method